ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 * terms like "narcissism" and "vanity"
 * exercise versus recreation and cardio

-I'll definitely need a page or section that summarizes what my current physical fitness (diet and exercise) routines are, as well as the historical evolution of my approach.

 ## Exercise

 I use the [Renaissance Periodization Male Physique Templates](https://renaissanceperiodization.com/male-physique-training-templates){:target="&lowbar;blank"} (full-body, 4-day-per-week, which is basically an upper-lower-upper-lower split).